HGVSnomenclature/hgvs-nomenclature/README.md

 This page is intended for writers, editors, and contributors to the HGVS Nomenclature. **Most readers of the HGVS Nomenclature should see https://hgvs-nomenclature.org/.**

+## Availability

+This repository contains both text content and code.
+The licensing for each is as follows:

+- The text content of this repository is released under the [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+See the [`LICENSE-CC0.txt`](LICENSE-CC0.txt) file for details.
+- The code, configuration files, and other computer-readable artefacts in this repository are released under the [MIT License](https://opensource.org/licenses/MIT).
+See the [`LICENSE.txt`](LICENSE.txt) file for details.

 ## Contributing

 The HGVS Nomenclature pages are written in Markdown and formatted into static HTML using mkdocs.
 This process is easily setup locally for real-time visualization of edits, and it is also implemented on readthedocs.com, where the pages are hosted.